 Aspect ratio setting Description Auto Automatically sets the aspect ratio according to the input signal.
 Normal Displays images using the full projection area and maintains the aspect ratio of the image.
 16:9 Converts the aspect ratio of the image to 16:9.
+Zoom Displays images using the full width of the projection area and maintains the aspect ratio of the image.
 Full Displays images using the full width of the projection area, but does not maintain the aspect ratio.
-Zoom Displays images using the full width of the projection area and maintains the aspect ratio of the image.
 Native Displays images as is (aspect ratio and resolution are maintained).